During the one-week violin institute, participants will develop their playing skills and prepare for further serious study in high school and beyond.

 Below are examples of past instructors; 2017 faculty will be announced in the spring.

 The violin institute is an intensive experience.
 In daily classes, participants will focus on expanding their technical skills, musical knowledge, and artistry.
 Previous class topics have included:

 - Listening and thinking like other instruments, roles, and timbres

-- Sound production and collaborative listening and exploration
+- Collaborative listening and exploration

-- One movement of a Mozart Concerto
+- One movement (either first or last) of a romantic concerto

 Students are welcome to attend this one-week institute, and then continue on in the six-week orchestra summer program or the six-week advanced string quartet program, both of which immediately follow the one-week violin institute.

-Interlochen is also home to the Arts Academy boarding high school, which offers a violin major for grades 9-12, as well as a post-graduate year.
+Interlochen is also home to the Arts Academy boarding high school, which offers a violin performance major for grades 9-12, as well as a post-graduate year.